-In a typical week, up to 30 children will learn about animals from certified and licensed animal behaviorists, service dog trainers, certified dog trainers, a bat expert, a therapy dog service, diabetes service handlers and their animals, etc. As well there is a field trip each week to the Marine Science Center located in Ponce Inlet, FL.
+In a typical week, up to 30 children will learn about animals from certified and licensed animal behaviorists, service dog trainers, certified dog trainers, a bat expert, a therapy dog service, diabetes service handlers and their animals, etc.

 College and High School-

 HHS offers students the opportunity to earn academic credit for school programs such as ROTC that may require public service hours.
 Additionally, HHS staff will work with college or college bound students who may visit our organization as part of a student exchange or internship program.

 HHS hosts many intern programs for veterinary services as well as 2-3 week education programs for students from the Far East.

 Our Community Outreach Director visits numerous elementary and middle schools each year.
 Accompanied by one of our Ambassador Dogs, the children are taught about how to care for a pet, what type of animals make good pets and which animals do not.
 They are also shown how to approach a strange dog so the dog is more accepting.
 A question and answer period concludes the visit and all of the children are allowed to pet the dog and offer them a treat.

 HHS hosts and assists third-party therapy and service dog services 2-3 times annually.
 HHS does not train these animals, nor do we coordinate the training.
 We simply offer our facilities to these services to support their efforts.

 New Horizons Service Dogs, Inc. is a non-profit 501(c)(3) organization that partners trained dogs with the disabled, mostly in the area of wheelchair and mobility assistance.
 We are headquartered in Central Florida and provide service dogs to disabled clients primarily throughout the state of Florida.